 Times of Day to Avoid Travel

-No matter which country you visit, there is a universal constant that links every city or town in the world and serves to send emotions raging for everyone involved at the same peak hours across all time zones.
+No matter which country you visit, there is a universal constant that links every city or town in the world and sends emotions raging for everyone involved at the same peak hours across all time zones.
 That one thing is, naturally, commuter traffic.

 Now, call me crazy, but staggered starting times for essential and non-essential workers might ease the road load, but rarely is such forward-thinking observed, and instead, we are all left in the same tailbacks that we get stuck in every day.

-Road safety – Times of Day to Avoid Travel
+Road Safety Tips: Times of Day to Avoid Travel

-If you have been affected, you may be left wondering things like whether you have the right to make a claim, or if you can sue after being hit by a semi truck, or a motorcycle, or a cyclist.
+If you have been affected, you may be left wondering things like whether you have the right to make a claim or if you can sue after being hit by a semi truck, a motorcycle, or a cyclist.
 Always speak to a lawyer if you are not sure.
-Today, we are going to look at times of travel to avoid if at all possible.
+Today, we will look at times of travel to avoid if at all possible.

 Rush hour has outgrown its original 60-minute window.